ADA-SITE-SITE4890-2023-Spring/senior-design-project-ay5-gamification-2-0-unity-bb/README.md

   </head>
   <body>
     <h1>Unity-Blackboard Integration</h1>
     <p>This project provides a way to integrate Unity game engine with Blackboard LMS, allowing game developers to create games that can be imported into Blackboard and used as educational tools for students.
-With this integration, students can play games directly from Blackboard and their progress can be tracked and monitored by teachers.</p>
+With this integration, students can play games and their progress can be tracked and monitored by teachers from Blackboard.</p>
     <h2>Getting Started</h2>
     <p>To get started with this project, you will need to have Unity installed on your computer.
 You can download Unity from the official website <a href="https://unity.com/">here</a>.</p>
     <p>You will also need to have access to Blackboard LMS.
 You can learn more about Blackboard and how to get started with it on their website <a href="https://www.blackboard.com/">here</a>.</p>